NBKRedSpy/CardSurvival-Localization/README.md

 ## Observations From Current Mods

 * There might be duplicate translations for the same key.
 This is most likely an oversight.
 Translate the text and pick the best one, removing the others.
-They can be left in the file, but the Mod Loader will pick one and ignore the rest.
+They can be left in the file, but the ModLoader will pick one and ignore the rest.
 This issue will show up in the errors section of the output.

 * There might be entries that are from the base game, which can be removed.
 These will often show up as having an English translation already.
 They can be left in as the loader will ignore them, but it makes the translation file cleaner if they are removed.